Arthur Chichester, 2nd Earl of Donegall

-Arthur Chichester, 2nd Earl of Donegall (died 26 October 1678) was an Anglo-Irish politician.
+Arthur Chichester, 2nd Earl of Donegall, PC (Ire) (died 26 October 1678), was an Anglo-Irish politician and peer.

+Early life

-Chichester was the son of Lieutenant Colonel John Chichester (died 1647), of Dungannon, County Tyrone, the latter being the younger brother of Arthur Chichester, 1st Earl of Donegall, and younger son of Edward Chichester, 1st Viscount Chichester.
-His mother was Mary Jones (died 1673), daughter of Roger Jones, 1st Viscount Ranelagh.
-After his father's death, she remarried Colonel Christopher Copley of Wadworth.
+Chichester was the eldest son of Lady Mary Jones and Lieutenant Colonel John Chichester (1609–1647), of Dungannon, County Tyrone, who was MP for Dungannon and fought in the English Civil War.
+Among his siblings were younger brother, the Hon.
+John Chichester, and Elizabeth Chichester (wife of Sir John Cole, 1st Baronet).
+After his father's death, his mother married Col. Christopher Copley of Wadworth.

+His father was a younger brother of Arthur Chichester, 1st Earl of Donegall, both sons of Edward Chichester, 1st Viscount Chichester, and Anne Coplestone (a daughter of John Coplestone).
+His maternal grandfather was Roger Jones, 1st Viscount Ranelagh.

+Career

 He was knighted at Whitehall in 1660, and served in the Irish House of Commons as Member of Parliament for Dungannon (1661–1666).
 He was also made an Irish Privy Counsellor in 1672.